Is your target operating model fit for purpose?

 What does this mean for my organisation?

-The end of the Starbucks article linked above provides some really useful reflection points, and to sum them up we ask; have you got data that clearly shows what your customers want and need from you as local authorities?
+The Starbucks case study provides some really useful reflection points, and to sum them up we ask; have you got data that clearly shows what your customers want and need from you as an organisation?